Superrehtard/old_diaspora_wiki/Client-server-model.md

-This summarized the results of the discussion on the mailing list.
+This page is meant to sum up the discussion so far.

+It should also be considered to use a sole server.

 # Concept
 The aim of this concept is to achieve a higher level of security.
 The system is divided into two parts, a server and a client.
 The task of the server is storage and message forwarding.
 The client is responsible for providing the user interface.